secretGeek/today-i-learned-staging/powershell/alias.md

 	get-command *cls*

-...produces a list of not just aliases but commands that match your pattern. (so i sometimes prefer it over `get-alias` though it can produce unwanted results.)
+...produces a list of not just aliases but commands that match your pattern.
+(So i sometimes prefer it over `get-alias` though it can produce unwanted results.)

 ```plaintext
 CommandType     Name